taipham164/node_bookings/apps/tyler-site/README.md

 ### Creating/Editing the Home Page

 1. Navigate to http://localhost:3000/admin/builder
-2. Use the GrapesJS visual editor to design your page
+2. Use the Puck visual editor to design your page
-3. Drag blocks from the left sidebar
+3. Drag components from the left sidebar
-4. Click elements to edit them
-5. Use the right sidebar to adjust styles
-6. Click "Save Page" to persist changes
+4. Click "Publish" to save changes to the backend

-### Available Blocks
+### Available Components

-The page builder includes several standard blocks:
+The page builder includes these custom components:

+- **HeadingBlock** - Headings (H1, H2, H3)
+  - Configurable title text
+  - Selectable heading level

-- **Section** - Container section
+- **TextBlock** - Paragraph text
-- **Text** - Text content
+  - Textarea for content
+  - Supports line breaks

-- **Image** - Images
+- **ImageBlock** - Images
+  - Image source URL
+  - Alt text for accessibility

-- **Booking Widget** ⭐ - Interactive appointment booking form
+- **BookingWidget** ⭐ - Interactive appointment booking

-### How the Booking Widget Works

-1. In the GrapesJS editor, drag the "Booking Widget" block onto your page
-2. The block will show a placeholder in the editor
-3. When you save and view the live site, the `BookingHydrator` component finds all `[data-booking-widget="true"]` elements
-4. It replaces them with the live React `BookingWidget` component
+  - Configurable title
-5. The widget connects to your backend API to show services, barbers, and handle bookings
+  - Connects to backend API for real bookings

-This architecture allows:
+### How It Works

+1. **Editor saves to backend:**
+   - Puck component data is serialized to JSON
+   - Sent to backend via `POST /api/pages` or `PUT /api/pages/:id`
+   - Stored in PostgreSQL `Page.html` field

+2. **Public site renders pages:**
-- Visual page design with GrapesJS
+   - Next.js fetches page JSON from backend
-- Dynamic React components (booking) mounted in the right places
+   - Puck components are rendered on the server
-- All page content stored in your own database
+   - Client hydration makes them interactive

 ## Backend API Endpoints